BramDewulf/SSP-VLIZ/README.md

 5. **Docker Containerization:** Ensure the tool can be containerized with Docker for easy deployment.

 ### Files
-- Scripts contains python scripts that are used to convert XML GROBID ouput into CSV for analysis in excel
+- Scripts: contains python scripts that are used to convert XML GROBID ouput into CSV for analysis in excel
-- Server scripts contains bash scripts that are used to automate API requests on a VLIZ server
+- Server scripts: contains bash scripts that are used to automate API requests on a VLIZ server